EightBitBoy/hijacr/ABOUT.md

 >See the License for the specific language governing permissions and
 >limitations under the License.

+## System permissions

+Hijacr tries to use as few permissions as possible.
+Currently the following system permissions are used:

+- INTERNET: Internet access is necessary to load comics from the internet.
+Crash reports are sent to the developer via the internet.

+## Privacy
+Hijacr does not collect any personal data.

+To ensure software quality Hijacr uses the tool [Crashlytics](https://get.fabric.io/crashlytics).
+Have a look at their [privacy statement](https://get.fabric.io/crashlytics#Privacy).
+Crash information is collected and sent only when a crash happens.

+A crash report contains the following information:

+- a timestamp when the user launched the application
+- a timestamp when the crash occured
+- the device model
+- the operating system version
+- root status
+- the device's used ram
+- the device's free disk space
+- the device orientation at the time of crash
+- the device's battery status

 ## Content

 The developer of this application is not responsible for the comics' contents.
 The contents are the